maratai/craftery/nonfiction/military.md

 # Bushcraft and Survival
 - Dave Canterbury. *A Field Guide to the Art of Wilderness Survival*.
+- U.S. Department of Defense. *U.S. Army Survival, Evasion, and Recovery*.
+Skyhorse Publishing, 2008 edition of the relevant field manual.
+- U.S. Department of the Army. *The Complete U.S. Army Survival Guide to Foraging Skills, Tactics, and Techniques*.
+Skyhorse Publishing, 2017 edition of the relevant field manual.
+- John "Lofty Wiseman. *SAS Survival Handbook: The Ultimate Guide to Surviving Anywhere*, 3rd ed.

 # Classical Military History
 - Jeremiah B. McCAll. *The Cavalry of the Roman Republic*.